fedellen/list-together/README.md

 - Add, Strike, and Delete Items
 - Add Notes to Items
 - Share Lists
-- Auto Complete
+- Historical Auto Complete
 - Undo Capabilities
-- Smart Sort
 - Simple oAuth Sign-up / Login
 - Responsive Mobile Design
 - Keyboard Accessibility

 Users can easily create an account by signing in with Google, Twitter, or Facebook.
 The database's User entity will only store the user's email.
 This is to be used in sharing lists with other users.
 No passwords stored, no account information to remember.

-Each user can create up to 15 lists.
 Lists can be renamed, removed, or shared to other users.
 Every list contains a history of items added and removed to be used in that list's Auto Complete and Smart Sort features.

-Lists can store up to 150 items each.
 Users with access to a list can add items, strike items, and/or delete items.
-Every item can also display up to 10 unique notes.

 Most list actions are stored locally to be used in the `Undo` feature.
 Users can conveniently undo or redo these actions to revert the list back to their preferred state.